1 dead, 3 injured in sword attack on Indonesian police headquarters

 Later that day an explosion killed a mother and her teenage daughter in a housing complex in a suburb of the city before the father of the family, spotted by police holding a detonator, was shot and killed.

-The Sunday attacks were followed by another suicide bombing involving a family, this time on a Surabaya police station.
+The Sunday attacks were followed by another suicide bombing involving a family, this time on a Surabaya police station Monday morning.

 Four members of that family were killed in that attack, which wounded ten people.
 All three incidents involved the children of the three families, who knew each other and studied the Quran together, police said Tuesday.